inform-health-informatics/emapflowviz/notes.md

 2019-11-22t155950
-now need to see if I can get it to pull from an external postgres db then deploy in docker on the GAE
+now need to see if I can get it to pull from an external postgres db
+TODO: then deploy in docker on the GAE

+2019-11-22t215252
+set up the event loop so that it reads from the postgres database spontaneously (without the need to click)